-Case in point: Season five winner Emma Dean is a host for daily cooking show My Market Kitchen, while season four winner Andy Allen is a co-owner of the Three Blue Ducks restaurants and is one of the new judges alongside Jock Zonfrillo and Melissa Leong.
+Case in point: Season five winner Emma Dean became a host for daily cooking show My Market Kitchen, while season four winner Andy Allen is a co-owner of the Three Blue Ducks restaurants and is returned as a judge alongside Jock Zonfrillo and Melissa Leong.

 These successful foodie career paths are guaranteed to bring in the dollars (particularly when you're living in passionate foodie cities like Sydney and Melbourne).